thiruc21/Problem-Solvers/README.md

 # L02_05
 This is the repository for Problem Solvers.
+We have each inroduced ourselves and agreed on our team's guidelines as well as created version 0 of our product backlog.
+Our product backlog consists of personas that represent future users of our software and user stories that reflect their user requirements.

 [Team Introduction & Expectations Agreement](https://www.github.com/CSCC01F17/L02_05/blob/master/deliverables/week4/deliverable_1.pdf) - Here we introduce each of our team members and formulate the team's guidelines.